Introduction: DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 Quick tip, epoxy is always a pain to use since it requires preparation beforehand and cleanup afterwards.
 Using disposable mixing cups and makeup spatulas just makes life easier.
 They cost next to nothing considering that a unit of each will last most people a decade.
 Plus the measurements on the mixing cups make it a lot easier to get the proportions right.

 Once the epoxy is dry, use some adhesive heatshrink to seal the chip in.
-For heatshrink this large I'd definitely recommend a heat gun, since a lighter isn't going to do a nice job without burning the tube.
+For heatshrink this large I'd definitely recommend a heat gun like the one the rework station has, since a lighter isn't going to do a nice job without burning the tube.
 While the stuff is still hot, crimp the ends with some pliers.

 All done.
 One thing less to do on the list.